kakiCoder511/kakiCoder511/README.md

 Before learning to code, I spent 10+ years in creative communications and video storytelling.
 Now I’m connecting that emotional insight with interactive tech — building tools that **feel human**.

-🧪 Tech stack & skills
-I'm confident working with JavaScript, React, Express, and PostgreSQL — and I’m currently building full-stack apps using MVC architecture and Test-Driven Development (TDD).
-I enjoy solving problems with both logic and empathy.
+Comfortable working across the stack using JavaScript, React, Express, PostgreSQL and MVC architecture.
+Experienced with Test-Driven Development (TDD), REST APIs, and collaborative workflows.

 📍 Based in Manchester
-📬 Open to junior dev roles, especially in creative tech / AI / UX innovation
+I’m open to junior developer roles, especially those at the intersection of tech, creativity, and wellbeing.

 ---